Erencrypt/MyNotes/README.md

 * If you need more detailed notes than .txt file, but not too much decorated and simple enough, with notes feature it's simple but effective
 * It's easier to manage all your notes and reminders in one organized place.

 Of course, no one "Note App" will meet everyone's needs, since your needs may be different.
-So I'll be adding more functionalities in the future.
+So I'll be adding more features in the future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have contributed to creating this great app!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>